 - A comprehension element

-The expectations for 7+ Maths are that the child should be familiar with the whole of the KS1 mathematics curriculum and sometimes beyond (although exams are sat before the end of the academic year).
-The 7+ exam will last for between 30 and 40 minutes and children need to be familiar with mental and written calculation methods for the four number operations and have a good working knowledge of their timetables.
+The expectations for 7 Plus Maths are that the child should be familiar with the whole of the KS1 mathematics curriculum and sometimes beyond (although exams are sat before the end of the academic year).
+The 7 Plus exam will last for between 30 and 40 minutes and children need to be familiar with mental and written calculation methods for the four number operations and have a good working knowledge of their timetables.
 It is also useful for them to have experience with word problems and exposure to typical mathematical vocabulary.
 Although you should consult the KS1 of the National Curriculum, schools do also set out the topics they assess and therefore expect students to be familiar with.
-An example of such a school is St Paul’s Junior School who share a detailed maths syllabus upon which their 7+ examination is set.
+An example of such a school is St Paul’s Junior School who share a detailed maths syllabus upon which their 7 Plus examination is set.

 In broad terms, students should be familiar with the following topics: